Differentially Diagnosed

 Current Structure

 I am currently reworking the project now that the semester is over to be a four layer neural network with a mini batch size of 265.
-I also added a dropout rate of 0.2 which has helped with the acccuracy.
+I also added a dropout rate of 0.2 which has helped with the accuracy.
 I am going to analyze the affects of different noise multipliers thoroughly and attached to this will be a nice paper by the end of winter break so stay tuned.

 Further Ideas